cjdbarlow/bedside-notebook/assessment/anaesthetic/machinecheck.md

 #Anaesthetic Machine Check

+An anaesthesia delivery system includes any equipment that can deliver gases, vapours, local anaesthetic or intravenous anaesthetic agents.

+##Process
 There are three levels of machine check:
 * **Level One Check**
 Detailed check performed by trained service personenel of all systems prior to being used.